 Follow the cavalry’s charge to the Old Stone Fort Museum, on Saturday and Sunday, Oct.
 7 and 8, for Stone Fort Days, featuring a weekend full of immersive, family friendly, living history re-enactments and activities.
 2017 features a special 240th Anniversary commemoration of the 1777 Tory Uprising and Battle of the Flockey.

-An important milestone in American History, the battle marks the US cavalry’s first documented charge, as a troop of the 2nd Continental Light Dragoons charged on ambushing Loyalist Americans and Mohawks.
+An important milestone in American History, the Flockey marks the US cavalry’s first documented charge, as a troop of Continental Light Dragoons charged on ambushing Loyalist Americans and Mohawks.
 The cavalry charge, supported by rangers and militia under Colonels John Harper and Peter Vrooman, was a significant American victory as the Loyalists were scattered into the rainy, wooded hillside and forced to abandon their Schoharie Valley homes.
 This ignited a kind of civil war, with former neighbors and even family members fighting one another for the next five years.

-In addition to viewing narrated battle re-enactments on both days of the event, visitors will also be able to witness numerous educational demonstrations, drills and military exercises, tour the British and American camps, get a look inside the tents, view a variety of historical vignettes, see artisans and merchants at work in their trades, listen to period music and get a taste of both colonial food and modern fare and refreshments.
+In addition to viewing narrated battle re-enactments on both days of the event, visitors will also be able to witness numerous educational demonstrations, drills and military exercises, tour the British and American camps, get a look inside the tents, view a variety of historical vignettes, see artisans and merchants at work in their trades, and get a taste of both colonial food and modern fare and refreshments.

 Stone Fort Days will be held from 10 a.m. to 5 p.m. on Saturday, Oct.
 7 and from 12 noon to 5 p.m. on Sunday Oct.
-8. Admission to the event is $10 for both days and includes admission to the entire museum complex.
+8. Admission to the event is $10 and includes admission to the entire museum complex.
 Anyone under the age of 18 is free with adult supervision.